dojo/docs/dojox/drawing.rst

 	Any actions taken on the drawing should happen within this function or after it's called.
 This event is similar to dojo.addOnLoad; it fires when the canvas is ready.

 **addStencil**
-	To programatically add a Stencil to the drawing, use the *addStencil* method with two arguments, the basic Stencil type, and a object properties, which should include either the Stencil data or Stencil points.
+	To programmatically add a Stencil to the drawing, use the *addStencil* method with two arguments, the basic Stencil type, and a object properties, which should include either the Stencil data or Stencil points.

 .. code-block :: javascript
  :linenos: